Health and safety: use and organization of workplaces

 Showers

-Showers must be provided for employees carrying out unsanitary or dirty work.
+Showers must be made available to employees carrying out dirty or unsanitary work.

 Showers must be settled in cabins individual.
 They comprise at least 1 apple for 8 persons when each shower cabin comprises 2 dressing or undressing cells.